Warming sauerkraut stew or bigos with pork and spicy sausages, one of the most popular Polish recipes.

 - 300 g/ 10.5 oz Polish sausage (cabanossi or Krakauer)

 - 2-4 teaspoons plum butter or jam, to taste (plum butter is less sweet than jam, so use to taste)

-- salt and pepper
+- fine sea salt and pepper

-Cube the bacon, if necessary.
+- Cube the bacon, if necessary.
 Chop the onion finely.
 Cut the pork into cubes.
 Rinse the sauerkraut and let it drain in a sieve.
 Chop the white cabbage.
 Chop the tomatoes.
 Slice the cabanossi.

-In the meantime soak the porcini in 200 ml/ about ¾ cup warm water.
+- In the meantime soak the porcini in 200 ml/ about ¾ cup warm water.
 Drain, but reserve the soaking liquid.
-Chop the porcini and give them to the pot together with their soaking liquid.
+Chop the porcini and add them to the pot together with their soaking liquid.

-Adjust the taste with salt, pepper and more plum butter or jam, if necessary.
+- Adjust the taste with salt, pepper, and more plum butter or jam, if necessary.
 Serve hot or reheat when needed, it tastes even better the next day.

 I recommend cooking the stew one day in advance and let it develop the flavors overnight.

 Nutrition Information:Yield: 6 Serving Size: 1/6 of the dish